rodekruis/data-service-catalogue/docs/payment/issue-payment-fsp-portal.md

 In the 121 Platform, payments can be processed in two different methods: with a manual payment via a FSP portal or directly with a FSP integration.
 Below, you will find the step-by-step instructions to execute the manual payment via a FSP portal, to export the payment instructions and reconcile payments into your program.

-*For payments instructions with an integrated Financial Service Provider, please refer to the instructions on the [Payment with an integrared FSP page](./issue-payment-integrated-fsp.md)*
+*For payments instructions with an integrated Financial Service Provider, please refer to the instructions on the [Payment with an integrated FSP page](./issue-payment-integrated-fsp.md)*

 !!!
 Important "Who can perform actions in this page?"
     Finance Manager and Finance Officer roles can perform actions in the Payment page.